-These new laws require a licensee who is convicted of all felonies and any misdemeanors or infractions that are substantially related to the practice of professional engineering or land surveying to report these actions to the Board within 90 days of knowing of the conviction.
-California courts and liability insurers will have 30 days to report to the Board.
+The laws continue to require a licensee to report all felony convictions and any misdemeanors convictions or infractions that are substantially related to the practice of professional engineering or land surveying to the Board within 90 days of knowing of the conviction.

-Once conviction, judgment, settlement, or award information is provided to the Board, the Enforcement Unit will review the information reported to determine if a formal investigation case should be opened to determine if any violations of the Professional Engineers or Land Surveyors Act have occurred.
+Once the report is received by the Board, the Enforcement Unit will review the information reported to determine if a formal investigation case should be opened to determine whether or not violations of the Professional Engineers Act or Professional Land Surveyors' Act have occurred.

 The form for reporting such actions is available on this web site: Reporting of Legal Actions Form.
-You may contact Julie Baker, Enforcement Analyst, at (916) 263-2237 or Julie.Baker@dca.ca.gov for more information.
+You may contact the Board's Enforcement Unit at (916) 999-3593 or BPELSG.Enforcement.Information@dca.ca.gov for more information.